 7. Creatine

 Just as L-theanine is an amino acid that boosts mental energy, creatine is one that boosts physical energy.
 Athletes often take creatine supplements to improve their performance, as do fitness enthusiasts who perform high-intensity exercises.
-In addition to boosting physical energy during exercise, creatine supplementation can also aid in muscle recovery, help to prevent exercise-related injuries, and help to reduce the risk of heat-related illnesses.
+In addition to boosting physical energy during exercise, regular intake of creatine gummies can also aid in muscle recovery, help to prevent exercise-related injuries, and help to reduce the risk of heat-related illnesses.

 Buy From a Trusted Vendor